kaaproject/kaa/Programming-guide/Key-platform-features/Devices-provisioning-and-registration/index.md

 Kaa provides two Credentials service implementations out of the box:

 - Trustful credentials service: default implementation that allows any endpoint to register and connect to Kaa cluster.
+This service will accept credentials from any endpoint.

 - Internal credentials service: allows connection to Kaa cluster only to specified list of endpoints whose credentials were previously provisioned to Kaa server.
 For more information, see [Administration REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Device_management/provisionCredentials).